JensKanstrupLarsen/safeP4R/README.md

 ## Creating a new scenario

-We now provide an example to demonstrate how updating/extending a P4 program can cause existing programs using the API to "go out of sync", i.e. not compile.
+We now provide an small example to demonstrate how updating/extending a P4 configuration can cause existing P4Runtime programs to "go out of sync".
+Our SafeP4R API can detect these situations and produce type errors, thus preventing incorrect P4Runtime programs from compiling and running.

   1. In the VM, open the `/home/safeP4R/config1.p4` file, and rename the `ipv4_forward` action in line 95 and 119 to `ipv4_transfer` (or make any other structural change of your choice).